 Simply put, Outdoor Ethernet cables are meant for running long distances in harsh environments, whereas indoor cables can run long distances too but may not be able to resist harsh weather conditions.

 The Different Types of Ethernet Cables

 Let’s first figure out the rather traditional outdoor cable.
 It is typically thicker and more durable than indoor Ethernet cable.
 These cables are often used by internet service providers to establish a network for their business.
 Additionally, outdoor cables are also used in home and commercial networks where an outdoor cable run is required.

 What is an indoor Ethernet Cable?

-An indoor Ethernet cable is primarily used for connecting devices to a network in a building.
+An indoor Ethernet cable is primarily used for connecting devices to a network inside a building.
 Because of the nature of the cable, it is designed to be used in areas that are not subjected to harmful outdoor conditions.

 The cable is typically used in areas such as offices, homes, schools, and other similar environments.
 For instance, if you need to connect your PCs to the LAN network, you will run an indoor cable through the ducts to the server room.

 What is an outdoor Ethernet Cable?

 An outdoor Ethernet cable is commonly used to connect devices in harsher environments and is usually run along pavements, in backyards, etc. For example, if you need to connect a couple of cameras outdoors, you will use one of these cables.
 This type of cable is particularly effective for long-distance network connections, and in some cases, it is used for temporary installations.

 How is an Outdoor Ethernet Cable Different?

 The main difference between the two cables is the outer jacket.

 The indoor Ethernet cable is made of a relatively less thick material that is fairly flexible and easy to run through thigh ducts, walls, and ceilings.
 The indoor Ethernet cable is made to be run through walls, ceilings, and other tricky spaces.
 The cable is used for connections that are short-range and don’t need to be used outside of a building structure.